Healthcare & Interoperability

 The good news is that digital tools can help close these gaps in a cost- and time-efficient manner.

-The Cost of Missed Handoffs
+The Hidden Cost of Failed Referrals

 When a referral disappears into the void, patients pay the price.
 A CRICO Strategies analysis of 23,000 malpractice claims found that communication failures resulted in a staggering 2,000 preventable deaths.